Editor’s Note: This blog was updated November 23, 2020 to reflect timeline updates made by CMS and ONC to their Final Rules.

 - The rules do NOT address many key issues.
 They include alignment with the privacy rule implementing provisions of the Health Insurance Portability and Accountability Act (HIPPA) and with the upcoming rule on TEFCA (the Trusted Exchange and Common Agreement).
 [In fact, some stakeholders would like to see enhanced privacy protections for APIs.
 It’s not outside the realm of possibility that we could see an updated HIPAA Privacy Rule in the future to accommodate changes in business requirements, consumers’ needs and technologies since the original was published in 2000.]
 The Office of the Inspector General (OIG) intends to flesh out civil monetary penalties for non-compliance for which it issued a proposed rule on April 21.

 - The implementation timelines remain short, which has many stakeholders concerned.
-ONC announced discretionary enforcement of most of its new requirements until 3 months after each initial compliance date.
-As their revised timeline shows, 11/1/2020 is still the compliance date for key provisions including information blocking certification conditions, assurances and APIs.
-Stakeholders, however, now have three additional months of breathing room (until 2/1/2021) during which time ONC does not intend to enforce compliance.
+As ONC's revised timeline shows, 4/5/2021 is still the compliance date for key provisions including information blocking certification conditions, assurances and APIs.

 The biggest change is CMS’ April 21 rule revision in which physicians and other providers were given an additional six months (until 5/1/2021) to comply with the ADT notification and Conditions of Participation (CoPs).
 CMS also will exercise discretionary enforcement of the Patient Access API and Provider Directory API policies for six months past the initial compliance date.
 It remains to be seen how the OIG proposed rule will impact enforcement (and penalties) associated with the CMS and ONC Final Rules.
 For now, OIG has stated that their enforcement of the information blocking provisions “would not begin sooner than the compliance date for the ONC Final Rule.”
 Regardless of where OIG lands, nearly all the original deadlines in both rules stand but enforcement of some key provisions will be slightly delayed.
 We will publish an updated Final Rules combined timeline in the April issue of HIT Perspectives.